(levodopa and benserazide)

-Tell all doctors, dentists and pharmacists who are treating you that you are taking MADOPAR.
+Tell any other doctors, dentists and pharmacists who are treating you that you are taking MADOPAR.

-Tell your doctor if you become pregnant while taking MADOPAR.
+Tell your doctor if you become pregnant whilst taking MADOPAR.

 Tell your doctor if, for any reason, you have not taken your medicine exactly as prescribed.